Frequently Asked Questions (FAQs)

 How many eggs can I order?

 You may reserve an allocation of eggs from one donor at a time.
 An allocation consists of six (6) to eight (8) eggs, either fresh or frozen.
-According to Australian law, donors may be used to create up to 10 families in Queensland, 5 (five) families in New South Wales, 5 (five) families in Western Australia (excluding donor’s family), and 10 women in Victoria.
+According to Australian law, donors may be used to create up to 10 families in Queensland, 5 (five) families in New South Wales, 5 (five) families in Western Australia (excluding the donor’s family), and 10 women in Victoria.

 Can I purchase the whole donor?